-I went to Cardiff University and did a business degree.
-Then I worked in advertising for a year and I think a lot of my approach comes from working at Saatchi and Saatchi - really understanding marketing and the way that you create brands and reinforce brands.
-And that's why, you know, we work according to brief not according to our egos, that’s something that I say.
+I went to Cardiff University and did a business degree, then I worked in advertising for a year, and I think a lot of my approach comes from working at Saatchi and Saatchi – really understanding marketing and the way that you create brands and reinforce brands.
+And that’s why we work according to brief – not according to our egos, that’s something that I say.

 And how does that play out in your work?

 Chelsea College of Art gave me a really great framework for conceptual thinking, the way they push you, all the time, like really breaking things down and understanding the reasoning behind everything that you do.